- 2 Bedrooms

 - Condo

-Have fun with the whole family at this cavernous, fresh place ON THE BEACH!
+Have fun with the whole family at this roomy, chic place ON THE BEACH!
 This units is located in the highly sought after, private Myrtle Beach Resort.
 Feel safe with your family in a gated community with 24 hour security.
-This unit is one of a kind and completely modernized.
-Charming stainless steel appliances, open floor plan, 2 bedroom, 2 bathroom condo.
+This unit is one of a kind and entirely modernized.
+Stunning stainless steel appliances, open floor plan, 2 bedroom, 2 bathroom condo.
 Master has a queen with attached bathroom and spare bedroom has 2 twin beds.
 Appreciate ocean vistas from the broad 4th floor balcony!

 About the Area